ramon-rocha/MonoDevelop.CobraBinding/README.md

     C:\Windows\Microsoft.NET\Framework64\v2.0.50727\Ldr64.exe setwow

-Then, run the Cobra installer including the '-x86' and '-net4' options:
+Then, run the Cobra installer including the '-x86' option:

     cd\<path\to\cobra\workspace>\Source
-    bin\install-from-workspace.bat -x86 -net4
+    bin\install-from-workspace.bat -x86

 Finally, restore your system to defaulting to the 64-bit CLR via: